 An excise on the transfer of property which results from death.

-If you die a ‘Pauper’, Estate Tax is a moot point.
+If one dies a ‘Pauper’, Estate Tax is a moot point.

 Capital Gains